djaus2/GetListofSamples/README.md

   - Can then copy or download it
 - Display an image listed in folder
 - Might add a file (zip) upload so can remotely update the folders.
+  - Can now do that (File upload).
+If zip file then gets unzipped (Needs testing)
+    - Not integrated to folder search yet.